wilmixjemin8/JDK1.0/README.md

 by   calling    HTML.displayhtml  function..  is  one   of  the  best  advantage  than  any  other  framework....

-k)  This  Framework  also   behave   like  AJAX   and  redirects   to  the  same   page....
+k)  This  Framework  also   behave   like  ASYNC  with  multiple  submits(JDK-ASYNC)   and  redirects   to  the  same   page....

 l)It  is  designed  like  java  to interact  with  OPLUS, S@ , H@ , etc.